neuro-inc/ml-recipe-midi-generator/README.md

 `neuro login`

-It can be done with github account.
+It can be done with `Github` account.

 ### Setup development environment
 The first thing you need to do is specify environment on `neuro` platform.
 To do it run this command in the project root